On the singular points approached by the medial axis: C1-singular case

 Since $N_xX$ and $C_xX$ are convex, $N_0N_xX=C_xX$, and the assertion is just an alternate form of the inclusion

 \end{proof}

 \end{thm}

 Note here that the theorem above generalises the tangent cone criterion in the o-minimal setting. \begin{prop} Let $X$ be a definable closed subset of $\mathbb{R}^n$, and let $x_0$ be a point of $X$.
-If $C_{x_0}X$ is nonconvex, then \end{prop} \begin{proof} Assume that $x_0=0$.
-Then, thanks to the tangent cone criterion, Recall also that findings of \cite{BirbrairDenkowski} states that $M_{C_0X}$ is a subset of $C_0M_X$.
+If $C_{x_0}X$ is nonconvex, then \end{prop} \begin{proof} Assume that $x_0=0$ and the tangent cone $C_0X$ is nonconvex.
+Then, thanks to the tangent cone criterion,